frnsys/grotto/readme.md

 - To generate markdown-formatted footnotes, click on the `Footnotes` link.
 - To generate an "outline" (tagged texts/images grouped by tag), click on the `Outline` link.
 - Highlights are assumed to be unique on an article id and highlighted text or image source basis.
 So if you tag the text "the cat in the hat" in article `abc123` and "the cat in the hat" occurs elsewhere in that article, both instances are treated as identical.

+### Ingesting highlights from elsewhere

+For ingesting my highlights from elsewhere, e.g. [Kobo](https://github.com/frnsys/kobo_export) and [web highlights](https://github.com/frnsys/hili), I have the `guts.py` script.
+Running it does the following:

+- web highlights are added to the `grotto` database
+- Kobo highlights are added to `~/notes/research/books`